Slovenia

-Slovenia's territory has been part of many different states, including the Byzantine Empire, the Carolingian Empire, the Holy Roman Empire, the Kingdom of Hungary, the Republic of Venice, the Illyrian Provinces of Napoleon's First French Empire and the Habsburg Empire.
+The region has a long history of settlement.
+Proto-Illyrian tribes settled the area during the Early Bronze Age, stretching from present-day Albania to the city of Trieste, while the Slavic tribes (the ancestors of modern Slovenes) arrived in the 5th century AD.
+The present territory has been part of many different states, including the Roman Empire, the Western Roman Empire, the Carolingian Empire, the Holy Roman Empire, the Kingdom of Hungary, the Republic of Venice, the Habsburg Empire, Napoleonic France, the Austrian Empire and the Austro-Hungarian Empire.

 The Kingdom of Serbs, Croats, and Slovenes was formed in December 1918; in 1929, the Kingdom became known as Yugoslavia.
-In 1946, after World War II, Slovenia was established as one of six republics that made up the socialist federation of Yugoslavia.
-In June 1991, Slovenia declared independence from Yugoslavia and became an independent sovereign state.
+In 1941, during World War II, Slovenia's territory was partitioned by Nazi Germany, Fascist Italy, Horthyist Hungary and the Independent State of Croatia.
+Following World War II, in 1945 Slovenia was established as one of six constituent republics that made up the Socialist Federation of Yugoslavia.
+Modern Slovenia emerged in June 1991, when the country declared independence from Yugoslavia.
+After the brief Ten-Day War it became a sovereign state.

-Slovenia is a developed country, with a high-income economy characterized by a mixture of both traditional industries, such as manufacturing and agriculture, and modern sectors, such as information technology and financial services.
-The economy is highly dependent on foreign trade, with exports accounting for a significant portion of the country's GDP.
+Slovenia is a developed country, with a high-income economy characterized by a mixture of traditional industries, such as manufacturing and agriculture, and modern sectors, such as information technology and financial services.
+The economy is highly dependent on trade, with exports accounting for a significant portion of GDP.
 Slovenia is a member of the Council of Europe, the European Union, the United Nations, NATO, the Organization for Security and Co-operation in Europe, and other associations in the global community.